overwasher/home/README.md

 But fear not, the cavalry is here!

-We will track which washing machines and dryers are in use using fancy sensors (tm) and advanced machine learning (c) techniques and provide you with this information via a telegram bot!
+We will track which washing machines and dryers are in use using fancy sensors and advanced machine learning techniques and provide you with this information via a telegram bot!

 ## Goals